Muslim conquests in the Indian subcontinent: Battles in Makran and Zabulistan

 Arabs launched several campaigns in eastern Balochistan between 661 and 681 AD.
 Four Arab commanders were killed during these campaigns, however, Sinan b.
 Salma managed to conquer parts of Makran including the Chagai area, and established a permanent base of operations by 673 AD.
 Rashid b.
 Amr, the next governor of Makran, subdued Mashkey in 672 CE.
 Munzir b.
 Jarood Al Abadi managed to garrison Kikan and conquer Buqan by 681 CE, while Ibn Harri Al Bahili conducted several campaigns to secure the Arab hold on Kikan, Makran and Buqan by 683 AD.
 Zunbil saw off Arab campaigns in 668, 672 and 673 by paying tribute.
-Although Arabs occupied the areas south of Helmand in 673 permanently Zunbil defeated Yazid b.
+Although Arabs occupied the areas south of Helmand in 673 permanently, Zunbil defeated Yazid b.
 Salm's army in 681 AD at Junzah, and Arabs had to pay 500,000 dirhams as ransom to get free their prisoners.

 Al Hajjaj and the East

-Al-Hajjaj ibn Yusuf Al Thaqifi, who had played a crucial role during the Second Fitna for the Umayyad cause, was appointed the governor of Iraq in 694 AD.
+Al-Hajjaj ibn Yusuf, who had played a crucial role during the Second Fitna for the Umayyad cause, was appointed the governor of Iraq in 694 AD.
 Hajjaj received governorship of Khurasan and Sistan in 697 and he sponsored Muslim expansions in Makran, Sistan, Transoxiana and Sindh.

 Campaigns in Makran and Zabul

 The Arab's hold on Makran weakened when Arab rebels seized the province, and Hajjaj had to send expeditions under three governors between 694 and 707 AD before Makran was partially recovered by 694 AD.
 Al Hajjaj also fought against Zunbil in 698 and 700 AD.
 The 20,000 strong army led by Ubaidullah ibn Abu Bakra was trapped by the armies of Zunbil and Turki Shah near Kabul in 698 AD, and lost 15,000 men to thirst and hunger, earning this force the title of the "Doomed Army".
-Abd al-Rahman ibn Muhammad ibn al-Ash'ath next led 20,000 troops each from Kufa and Basra (dubbed the "Peacock Army" due to the splendor of their equipment and the participation of numerous members of Arab nobility).
+Ibn al-Ash'ath next led 20,000 troops each from Kufa and Basra (dubbed the "Peacock Army" due to the splendor of their equipment and the participation of numerous members of Arab nobility).
 His methodical 699 AD campaign made gains, but he was contemptuously rebuked by Hajjaj at every step.
 When Ibn al-Ash'ath paused his operation to consolidate, Hajjaj insulted him and ordered an immediate advance.
 This unreasonable demand led to mutiny.
 The mutiny was put down by 704 AD, and Al-Hajjaj granted a 7-year truce to Zunbil.